KBsgitz/KBsgitz/README.md

 I have just completed a year long networking and cybersecurity course this summer, to pivot into this specialism.
 I am now looking for opportunities to progress, whether that is a level 4+ or an entry position in employment.

-Outside of networking I am deeply invested in music - producing, drumming, dancing - and I really enjoy sports and martial arts.</b>
+Outside of networking I am deeply invested in music - producing, drumming, dancing - and I really enjoy sports and martial arts.

 <h2>👨‍💻 Networking Projects:</h2>